ichafik/uc_image_depth/readme.md

 - **Image Processing**: Processes the filtered DataFrame to generate the final image to be served.
 - **Rendering HTML**: Embeds the processed image in HTML and renders it using the `index.html` template.

+### query/sql.py

+This Python script performs the following tasks using SQLAlchemy:

+- Imports necessary modules from SQLAlchemy, namely sessionmaker, create_engine, declarative_base, and text.
+- Creates an SQLite database engine pointing to a file named data.db.
+- Defines a base class Base using declarative_base().
+- Checks if a session object exists and closes it if it does.
+- Drops the table named image_data if it exists in the database.
+- Recreates all tables defined in the SQLAlchemy base (Base.metadata.create_all(engine)).
+- Creates a new session using sessionmaker bound to the defined engine.

+### utils.py

+- The script defines an SQLAlchemy ORM class for storing image data in a SQLite database.
+- It contains a function to process and save images along with depth information into the database.
+- The function resizes images to a width of 150 pixels while maintaining aspect ratio.
+- It converts resized images to base64 encoding before storing them in the database.
+- The script utilizes various libraries like base64, numpy, PIL, and SQLAlchemy for image processing and database interaction.

 ## Usage

 ### Local approach